crianer/Qlockwork/Readme.txt

 #define SHOW_MODE_TEST              Show tests.
 #define SHOW_MODE_SETTINGS	        Show on-display settings menu.

-#define APIKEY                      Your OpenWeather API key.
+#define APIKEY                      Enables OpenWeather features.
-#define LOCATION                    Your location for OpenWeather.
+#define DEFAULT_LOCATION            Default location for OpenWeather.

 #define TIMEZONE_*                  The time zone in which the clock is located.
 Important for the UTC offset and the
                                     summer/winter time change.
-#define FRONTCOVER_*                Frontcover of the clock.
-This also sets the language of the menu and the website.
+#define LANGUAGE_*					Language of the web interface.

 ******************************************************************************
 Configuration.h - Hardware settings: